 To get started, simply tweak or write a better ad than one you see in the mail or on the web.
 Change something about the ad that sells more?
 Congratulations, you're a copywriter.
 And it pays.

-5) Freelance / Employment Opportunities
+5) Career Opportunities

 Get paid for results, not amount of hours in your cubicle